luiscanyamel/website/content/_index.md

     content:
       title: 'Research Profile'
       subtitle: ''
+      text: |
-      text: "**I am a macroeconomist interested in Market Power, Aggregate Productivity, and Public Finance**.
+        **I am a macroeconomist interested in Market Power, Aggregate Productivity, and Public Finance**.
 My work seeks to advance three research agendas:

           - The first quantifies different sources of market power—monopoly and monopsony—and their impact on the macroeconomy.

           - The second addresses the question, Why are some countries more productive than others?

           - The third is concerned with policy and works toward detecting market failures in different aspects of economic life to propose optimal interventions.

-  To learn more, please read my research statement by browsing this link: <mark>luiscanyamel.github.io/website_materials/Research_Statement_LuisPerez.pdf</mark>. [here](https://luiscanyamel.github.io/website_materials/Research_Statement_LuisPerez.pdf)"

     design:
       columns: '1'

   - block: collection
     id: papers
     content: